 The Skype for Business HDX RealTime Optimization pack offers clear, crisp high-definition audio/video calls with Microsoft Skype for Business.
-The only true way to deliver Microsoft Skype for Business on VDI might have been something you have heard before as it was quoted by Brad Anderson of Microsoft at Citrix Summit.
+Microsoft state that this is the only supported solution for Skype for Business deployment in a VDI environment.

 Just like user experience and performance, keeping Skype for Business within the datacentre also has advantages when it comes to security.
 The SfB client installed on local PCs/Laptops can result in chat logs and files being stored locally on the device.
 In the event the device is stolen, critical chat logs and files received from colleagues could be compromised.
 Choosing to deploy virtual desktops in the datacentre keeps data safer however you might wonder how well Skype for Business will perform if the client is installed on a Virtual Machine rather than the local machine but not to worry.
 HDX Optimization Pack boosts the Skype for Business audio and video quality and drives down VDA processing by offloading audio and video processing to the client machine when possible.
 As mentioned this saves resource on the VDA giving you increased VDA density per host.
 Video processing can be intensive on the CPU and especially in the case of shared desktops on XenApp when multiple users may be video or audio calling at the same time.
 With HDX Optimization in place the media engine can run on the Windows, Mac or Linux end-client devices with a connector piece running on the VDA.
-Traffic can flow directly between two client devices that are participating in a two-way call.
-Traffic latency (bandwidth) and server load is reduced and the experience is optimized as a result.
+Skype for Business video and audio traffic flows directly between two client devices that are participating in a two-way call and the Skype for Business Audio-Video Conferencing Server (MCU).
+Traffic latency (ICA bandwidth) and server load is reduced and the user experience is optimized as a result.

-HDX Realtime Optimization Pack v2.3 is the current major release by Citrix.
+HDX Realtime Optimization Pack v2.4 is the current major release by Citrix.
+This release is a Long Term Service Release.
 Prior to the v2 solution Microsoft offered a v1 solution which consisted of a VDI plug-in installed alongside Receiver on the client device.